bkhelifi/CADS_2024/Advanced_handson/README.md

 <a name="intro"></a>
 ## Session of Wednesday, 9h30/10h45
-** Gammapy in depth** : the data analysis workflow, the GADF data format, makers and estimators, models and catalogs, multi-processing (multi-core and multi-CPU), etc.
+**Gammapy in depth** : the data analysis workflow, the GADF data format, makers and estimators, models and catalogs, multi-processing (multi-core and multi-CPU), etc.

-Made by Atreyee (UCM, Madrid)????.
-Location : room XXX, Observatoire de Meudon
+Made by Atreyee Sinha (UCM, Madrid).
+Location : room CIAS, Observatoire de Meudon

 Link to the presentation.